TotalMiner/totalminer.github.io/xml/items.md

 ### IsSwingable: [bool](/xml/data-types#bool)

-If false, this item cannot be swung.
+If false, items with this swing type cannot be swung.

 ### SwingTime: [float](/xml/data-types#float)

-The amount of time, in seconds, this item takes to swing this item.
+The amount of time, in seconds, it takes to swing items with this swing type.
 Set this to 0 to use the time specified for the specific item.

 ### RestPosition: [Vector3](/xml/data-types#vector3)